sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 1. Click **Save** to save the release.

 <a name="Ex2Task3" ></a>
-#### Task 3 - Trigger the Release Manually ####
+#### Task 3 - Triggering the Release Manually ####

-In this task you will trigger the release manually to see how the app gets deployed through HockeyApp to the emulator.
+In this task, you will trigger the release manually to see how the app gets deployed through HockeyApp to the emulator.

 1. Create a new Release.
 To do this, click the **+ Release** button in the toolbar and click **Create Release**.
 Select the latest build from the **Xamarin CI** build and click **Create**.